Andrew H. Sauder / Attorney

-Mr. Sauder has litigated a wide variety of disputes in the Delaware Court of Chancery, including disputes regarding claims for breach of fiduciary duty, appraisal, stockholder inspection demands, advancement and indemnification, corporate control, the interpretation of LLC agreements and partnership agreements, breach of contract, and trust litigation.
-Mr. Sauder has also litigated appeals in the Delaware Supreme Court, commercial disputes and insurance coverage actions in the Delaware Superior Court, and securities and commercial disputes in the United States District Court for the District of Delaware.
+In addition to his Court of Chancery work, Andrew guides clients through appeals in the Delaware Supreme Court, through commercial disputes and insurance coverage actions in the Delaware Superior Court, and through securities and commercial disputes in the US District Court for the District of Delaware.

 - Walsh, Peter J., and Sauder, Andrew H. “Delaware Insider: Softening the Revlon Reasonableness Standard“, Business Law Today (Jan.
 2015).